OSC/ood-documentation/source/reference/files/ood-portal-yml.rst

      name

      Default
-       Use :ref:`ood-auth-map` and echo back the authenticated user name as the system user name
+       Use the regex :ref:`user mapping script <authentication-overview-map-user>` and echo back the authenticated user name as the system user name

        .. code-block:: yaml